If your question is not answered below, please use the contact form at the bottom of this page and we’ll answer your question via email.

 Q: What should I pack?

 Depending on the location and timing of your trip, you may need to prepare for different types of weather conditions.
 A specific packing list will be provided to you once you have been approved for your trip.
+We generally recommend breathable, quick drying clothing and to pack multiple layers for fluctuating temperatures and changing weather.

 Most likely!
 However, we do not make recommendations to our volunteers.
 Please consult your health care provider and the CDC website for guidance on immunizations.